This guide is getting a much-needed update for 2023.

 🔥 Slow burn – but important for the long haul:

-1. Review Sites – like I mentioned above Google ratings matter, but if you can get great reviews on Facebook and Yelp – the likelihood of people contacting you goes up.
+1. Review Sites – as I mentioned above Google rating matters, but if you can get great reviews on Facebook and Yelp – the likelihood of people contacting you goes up.

 2. E-mail Marketing – If you are building an e-mail list, putting your best content and promotions in front of them regularly (without being annoying) is great for brand awareness – and occasionally leads, depending on the size of your list.